Ujjawalanand851/resume-screening/README.md

 Why Resume Screening?

-Companies manually go through resumes, referrals, and applications for each recruitment cycle.

-Large organizations receive thousands of resumes for a single job posting.
+Companies manually receive and review thousands of resumes for every job posting.

-These resumes are categorized and forwarded to hiring teams.
+Resumes are categorized and forwarded to hiring teams, consuming significant time.

-Reviewing hundreds or thousands of resumes manually is extremely time-consuming.
+Manually screening hundreds of resumes becomes inefficient and slow.

-To reduce manual effort, machine learning and NLP can automate screening and complete work that takes days in just a few minutes.
+Machine learning and NLP drastically reduce screening time from days to minutes.

+Automated screening improves accuracy, consistency, and hiring efficiency.

 Introduction

-Resume screening involves evaluating whether a candidate is suitable for a role based on their education, experience, skills, and other resume details.
+Resume screening is the process of evaluating whether a candidate is suitable for a job role based on their:

+Education

+Experience

+Skills

+Achievements

+Additional resume details

-It is essentially a pattern-matching process between job requirements and candidate qualifications.
+It works as a pattern-matching system between job requirements and candidate qualifications.

-The goal is simple:
+The goal is to:

-➡️ Shortlist qualified candidates
+Shortlist strong candidates

-➡️ Reject those who do not meet minimum requirements
+Filter out unqualified ones

+Improve hiring workflow

 Modules & Libraries
 Modules

+KNN (K-Nearest Neighbors):
-KNN: A supervised learning technique used for classification tasks.
-The "K" represents the number of nearest neighbors considered for making predictions.
+A supervised learning model used for classification based on similarity.

+NLP (Natural Language Processing):
-NLP: Natural Language Processing helps computers analyze, understand, and derive meaning from human language.
+Enables the model to understand, analyze, and process human language.

 Libraries

-NumPy – Support for large multidimensional arrays and mathematical operations
+NumPy – Numerical computation

-Pandas – Data manipulation and analysis
+Pandas – Data handling & preprocessing

-Matplotlib – Creating graphs and visualizations
+Matplotlib – Plotting & visualizations

 Seaborn – Statistical visualizations

 SciPy – Scientific computing

-Scikit-learn – Machine learning algorithms (classification, clustering, etc.)
+Scikit-learn – Machine learning algorithms

-NLTK – Text processing and natural language analysis
+NLTK – Text preprocessing & language analysis

 Functionality

-The application screens resumes based on minimum and preferred qualifications such as:
+The system screens resumes based on both minimum and preferred qualifications, including:

 Work experience

 Education

-Technical and soft skills
+Skills & knowledge

 Competencies

 Personality traits

-These factors help evaluate candidate suitability for various job roles.
+These parameters help determine whether a candidate fits the job role.

 Tools & Technologies